1,000+ Opportunities

 The opinions, findings, conclusions, and recommendations expressed are those of the author(s) and do not necessarily reflect the views of the Administration for Children and Families and the Office of Community Services.
 Community Services Division You can contact the Community Services division by calling 1-800-421-0762.

-Based on current listing details, eligibility includes: Mississippi residents with household income at or below 60% of the state median income.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Mississippi residents with household income at or below 60% of the state median income.
+Confirm the full requirements in the official notice before applying.